Steve Paul-Ambrose

 Paul-Ambrose is a 2007 graduate from the University of Waterloo, in Waterloo, Ontario, Canada, where he studied business and science.

 World Series of Poker

-Paul-Ambrose has four cashes at the World Series of Poker with his best finish to date in the $5,000 World Championship Mixed Hold'em (Limit/No-Limit) event where he came in fourth, earning $146,259, with a final table made up of such notables as Jon Turner, Kirk Morrison (poker player), the runner-up Greg Mueller, and Steve Billirakis the winner.
+Paul-Ambrose's best finish to date at the WSOP is in the $5,000 World Championship Mixed Hold'em (Limit/No-Limit) event where he came in fourth, earning $146,259, with a final table made up of such notables as Jon Turner, Kirk Morrison (poker player), the runner-up Greg Mueller, and Steve Billirakis the winner.

-As of 2009, his total live tournament winnings exceed $1,800,000.
+As of 2010, his total live tournament winnings exceed $1,900,000.